Ali Qapu (Tabriz): Harem-khaneh quarter

 In earlier times, the northern gate of the harem section of the Ali Qapu Palace opened into what is now known as Haremkhaneh Street.
 This area included shops belonging to Majid al-Molk, the Baghmisha Gate, and the Omar shops.
 The residents of Haremkhaneh Street were mainly merchants and scholars; indeed, it was considered a residential area for the city's aristocracy.
 The street also served as one of the favored promenades of Tabriz's inhabitants.

 At present, the Shoemakers’ Bazaar (Koshakchilar in Azerbaijani Turkic) is located in the eastern part of this street up to the provincial governor's office.
 During the Qajar era, Haremkhaneh Street was one of the city's important centers.
-However, in the Pahlavi period, with the construction of provincial and municipal administration buildings, much of this historic area disappeared.
+However, in the Pahlavi era, with the construction of provincial and municipal administration buildings, much of this historic area disappeared.
 Later municipal works resulted in the near-total destruction of the street.
 Nader Mirza Qajar, in his work Tarikh va Joghrafiya-yi Dar al-Saltanah-yi Tabriz, also referred to this street.

 In 1969, the Haram-khaneh building was demolished to make way for the construction of the governor’s office.
 This decision drew criticism from local residents, who condemned the authorities for disregarding the city’s heritage and allowing its historical landmarks to be lost.